torrvision/CollaborativeSLAMDataset/README.md

 ## 1. Downloading the Dataset

-1. Choose a directory for the dataset, hereafter referred to as &lt;dir&gt;.
+1. Choose a directory for the dataset, hereafter referred to as `<dir>`.

-2. Clone the CollaborativeSLAMDataset repository into &lt;dir&gt;.
+2. Clone the CollaborativeSLAMDataset repository into `<dir>`.

 3. Change to the dataset directory: